BROWN, GREEN & MILKY

 Avoid BGM in your diamond - Pobjoy Diamonds

-Here at Pobjoy Diamonds, all our diamonds are screened to identify BGM, so we only supply you a diamond which is clear from any such imperfections.
+At Pobjoy Diamonds, all our diamonds are screened to filter out stones displaying signs of BGM.
+This means we only supply you a diamond which is clear from any such imperfections.